Ciel-et-Terre-International/rd-wind-data/docs/CONTRIBUTING.md

 ---

-Thank you for contributing to the WindDatas project.
+Thank you for contributing to the Wind Data project.
 This document describes how to contribute safely and efficiently within the Ciel & Terre International development workflow.